-- 34. Benefits paid from the OBSPS are calculated on the basis of the member's Final Pensionable Earnings and the number of years of his or her Pensionable Service, as set out in Rule 14 of the OBSPS Rules (a relevant extract of which is included in Appendix 1). - 35.
-Employer contribution levels are set by the Trustee, after certification from the Actuary (with agreement of the principal employer), in order to provide benefits as they fall due, as set out under Clause 9 of the Trust Deed that governs the OBSPS.
+- 36. Benefits paid from the OBSPS to members who retire from deferred status are calculated on the basis of the member's Final Pensionable Earnings and the number of years of his or her Pensionable Service, as set out in Rule 14 of the OBSPS Rules (a relevant extract of which is included in Appendix 1). - 37.
+Employer contribution levels are set by the Trustee after certification from the Actuary (with agreement of the principal employer) in order to provide benefits as they fall due, as set out under Clause 9 of the Trust Deed that governs the OBSPS.